-We know John the Baptist was not the Messiah, but in his role of proclaiming the coming of Jesus, the true Messiah, who would become the risen Christ, John proclaimed a message that was similar, a message of placing care and concern for the poor, the powerless into one's heart.
+We know John the Baptist was not the Messiah, but in his role of proclaiming the coming of Jesus, the true Messiah, who would become the risen Christ, John proclaimed a message that was totally consistent, a message of placing care and concern for the poor, the powerless into one's heart.
 That message is still relevant today, and is especially so as we celebrate the action of God in coming to us in the form of a helpless, powerless infant born in stable, and laid in a manger, surrounded not by burning chaff but sweet-smelling hay.
-John wanted the people to know - John would want us to know - that the occasion of the arrival of the Messiah is a serious business, not to be taken lightly, and that we should take some time to reflect on what it means and how we should greet the Messiah.
-This is that time - this is Advent, now is the time to recall that God began the process of sealing his covenant with people in all the tenderness and love that is associated with a newly-born baby.
-Now is the moment to let our hearts be refilled with all the joy that comes from Immanuel, God with us.
+John wanted the people to know - John would want us to know - that the occasion of the arrival of the Messiah is a serious business, not to be taken lightly, and that we should take some time to reflect on what it means and how we should greet the Messiah, and indeed, each other.
+We are faced with the choice whether we will live out those greetings in the usual way that people think of John; i.e. grumpily, or in the way that both John and Jesus alike called us to do so; namely gracefully, with love and compassion.

+This is that time - this is Advent, now is the time to recall that God began the process of sealing his covenant with people in all the tenderness and love that is associated with a newlyborn baby.
+Now is the moment to let our hearts be refilled with all the joy that comes from Emmanuel, God with us.
 This is the season and the time of year, matched only by Easter, to let our hearts overflow with all the love, joy and compassion that we receive from God's Holy Spirit.
-Now is the time to know in our hearts that we are loved by God, so clearly demonstrated by the birth of his son, Jesus, who in dying and rising again would show He was and continues to be the true Messiah, the Christ.
+Now is the time to know in our hearts that we are loved by God, so clearly demonstrated by the birth of his son, Jesus, who in dying and rising again would show He was and continues to be, the true Messiah, the Christ.